tatumamckinnis/Nbody/README.md

 # Project 1: NBody

-This is the directions document for Project P1 NBody in CompSci 201 at Duke University, Spring 2022.
-Please follow the directions carefully while you complete the project.
-Please refer to the directions at https://coursework.cs.duke.edu/201spring22/p1-nbody/ rather than any forks or local copies in the event that any changes are made to the document.
+This is the directions document for Project P1 NBody in CompSci 201 at Duke University, Fall 2022.

 ## Outline
 - [Background](#background)